Hobsons/redis-purge/README.md

 # redis-purge
 Purge redis keys matching a search value.
-Must be run from a system or proxy with access to elasticache
+Must be run from a system or proxy with access to elasticache for the script to connect to redis

 '''
 $ go run scrubRedis.go